-Starting in 2010 with additional updates in 2015 the ANSI Z87.1-2010 also provides marking that are efficient and easy to understand, which helps make the selection process simpler and the wearing of proper safety eyewear more likely.
+Starting in 2010 with additional updates in 2015 the ANSI Z87.1 standard now requires lens & frame marking that are efficient and easy to understand, which helps make the selection process simpler and the wearing of proper safety eyewear more likely.
 Those product markings indicate ratings in the following areas:

 - Impact: “Z87+” indicates a high-velocity impact rating, and “Z87” alone means a basic impact rating.